- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 - Make sure you put disposable gloves on before handling soiled clothing or diapers.
 Remove gloves before handling clean clothing and diapers.

-- If possible, use a separate sink for general use and handwashing after toileting.
-If you must use the same sink, disinfect it before use for general or food-related use.
+- If possible, use a separate sink for general use versus handwashing after toileting.
+If you must use the same sink, disinfect it before using it for general or food-related use.

 - Always wash your hands after helping children use the toilet, assisting with soiled clothing, or touching contaminated surfaces.
 Even if you wear disposable gloves, you must wash your hands.